slient2010/elasticsearch-api/README.md

 ##Make sure rpyc installed before use it.

-This tool writen by python.
+This tool is written by python.

 1.Use this tool can get the applications log in realtime.

 2.All transfer data are encrypted.

 ## Useage